Insights & Articles

 While complying with cybersecurity and data protection requirements can seem overwhelming, there are several simple steps that can be leveraged to enhance your cybersecurity environment, including those outlined above.
 Experienced counsel can also assist with additional strategies and a determination of what your business needs to be compliant with the legislation and its applicable franchise agreement.

-This article was written by McKenzie Lake Lawyer Andrew Johnson and was originally published by Franchise Canada in their 2021 May/June issue.
+This article was written by member of the Franchise Law Team at McKenzie Lake, and was originally published by Franchise Canada in their 2021 May/June issue.
 Read the original post here.
+If you require assistance with a Franchise Law matter or wish to speak to a lawyer at McKenzie Lake Lawyers LLP, please call (519) 672-5666.